ibrafurka/makeRequest/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+For mobile json prettier and you can check your json data, compare valu what you desire lasly you can set alarm according to this value.